Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Lower Bounds

 We now turn to consider the expected performance of any deterministic algorithm \alg\ for the problem.
-We first assume that \alg\ begins the flush phase with a buffer full of $V$-packets, all of them unparsed.
+We first assume that \alg\ begins the flush phase with a buffer full of $\mbest$-packets, all of them unparsed.
 This provides \alg\ with a profit of $BV$ during the flush phase, while still having $N$ processing cycles during the fill phase for processing additional packets.
-This profit is clearly an upper bound on the maximum possible throughput attainable by \alg\ from packets transmitted during the flush phase.
+This profit is clearly an upper bound on the maximum possible throughput attainable by \alg\ from packets transmitted during the flush phase, regardless of when they were processed.
+For evaluating the gain of \alg\ during the fill phase, it therefore suffices to consider only packets which \alg\ fully processes during this phase.

 Consider now the profit of \alg\ from packets transmitted during the fill phase.
+Recall that we assume that \alg\ is work-conserving.
+We assume that \alg\ is also greedy, that is, \alg\ never discards a packet when its buffer is not full; being greedy cannot decrease \alg's performance. \alg\ has packets to process during the entire fill phase, except for the first $\minWork$ cycles (where there are no arrivals yet), namely, for $N' = N - \minWork$ cycles.
+Furthermore, since \alg\ is assumed to always accept packets when the buffer is not full, and is work conserving, there exists some $0 < r \leq 1$ such that the number of parsing, and work, cycles performed by \alg\ are $N'r$, and $N'(1-r)$, respectively.

-Since \alg\ is assumed to be work conserving, and we have arrivals throughout the fill phase, there exists some $0 < r \leq 1$ such that the number of parsing, and work, cycles performed by \alg\ are $Nr$, and $N(1-r)$, respectively.
-Consider a case where \alg\ reveals a $V$-packet $q$.
-Then, processing $q$ and finally transmitting it would surely not decrease the throughput of \alg\ relatively to dropping it.
-Thus, the best deterministic algorithm \alg\ would work at least $w-1$ work cycles per each parsing cycle, in which a $\mbest$-packet is parsed (recall our condition, that for successfully transmitting any additional packet, \alg\ must fully process it already during the fill phase).
-Therefore, the total number of work cycles is at least $w-1$ times larger then the expected number of parsing cycles, in which a $\mbest$-packet is revealed: $N(1-r) \geq Nrp(w-1)$.
+Consider a case where \alg\ reveals a $\mbest$-packet $q$.
+Then, processing $q$ and finally transmitting it would surely not decrease the throughput of \alg\ when contrasted with the alternative of dropping $q$.
+Thus, the best deterministic algorithm \alg\ would work at least $\minWork-1$ work cycles per each parsing cycle, in which a $\mbest$-packet is parsed (recall that we are merely interested in packets, which \alg\ fully processes and transmits during the fill phase).
+Therefore, the total number of work cycles contributing to the transmission of such packets is at least $\minWork-1$ times larger then the expected number of parsing cycles, in which a $\mbest$-packet is revealed: $N'(1-r) \geq N'rp(\minWork-1)$.

-If the total number of work cycles during the fill phase exceeds the number of cycles which are necessary for transmitting all the parsed $V$-packets, \alg\ may work also on $\mworst$-packets.
-Namely, if $N(1-r) > Nrp(w-1)$, then \alg\ may work on $\mworst$-packets for $N(1-r) - Nrp(w-1)$ cycles, transmitting at most one $\mworst$-packet once in $W-1$ such cycles.
+If the total number of work cycles during the fill phase exceeds the number of cycles which are necessary for transmitting all the parsed $\mbest$-packets, \alg\ may work also on $\mworst$-packets.
+Namely, if $N'(1-r) > N'rp(\minWork-1)$, then \alg\ may work on $\mworst$-packets for $N'(1-r) - N'rp(\minWork-1)$ cycles, transmitting at most one $\mworst$-packet once in $W-1$ such cycles.